mir-pucrs/concon-front-end/README.md

 ## Possible issues that you will have and how to fix them
 #### You will have to modify the values of 'USER' and 'PASSWORD' of 'DATABASES' dictonary
- * In the archive *settings.py*, who is at _'/conconexp/conconexp'_ set the user and password of your localBase;
+ * In the archive *settings.py*, who is at _'/conconexp/conconexp'_ set the user and password to your localBase;
     * For example, you can change to:
          ```
          DATABASES = {